mhinz/vim-rfc/README.md

 At the end the index file will be removed, since it's not needed anymore.

 If you use the plugin for the second time, the cachefile will be used right away and downloading the 8 MiB index will be omitted.

-== License
+## Author and Feedback

-MIT license.
-Copyright (c) 2015 Marco Hinz.
+If you like my plugins, please star them on Github.
+It's a great way of getting feedback.
+Same goes for issues reports or feature requests.